 Where’s the Best Place to Buy/Register a Brand New Website Domain Name?

 - Last updated:

 - Leave your thoughts

 When looking to register a domain name for a new website, there are a lot of companies you can turn to.
 But are any of them really any better than the others?
-Or, more importantly, where is the best place to buy a website domain name in 2020?
+Or, more importantly, where is the best place to buy a website domain name?

 As a matter of fact, there were more than 2,900 accredited domain registrars — companies providing domain name registration services — in operation at the time of writing.
 And, naturally, they will all sell you a shiny new domain name quite happily.
 So, which is the best one?